Statistic Somers Wisconsin National

 Somers Racial Demographics & Ethnicity

-The Somers racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in Somers is 87.7% White, 6.9% Black or African American, 1.9% Asian, 0.4% American Indian and 0% Native Hawaiian - 5.5% of the population identify as Hispanic or Latino.
-Of all households, 91.7% reported speaking English only, while 4.9% reported speaking Spanish only.
-A total of 5% of residents were considered foreign born.
+Understanding the Somers racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
+In Somers, the racial breakdown indicates 87.7% White, 6.9% Black or African American, 1.9% Asian, 0.4% American Indian and 0% Native Hawaiian, with 5.5% of the population identifying as Hispanic or Latino.
+Notably, 91.7% of households reported speaking English only, while 4.9% reported speaking Spanish only.
+Additionally, 5% of residents were categorized as foreign-born.

 Somers Population Density